An Excerpt from: Release Your Obsession With AGING: Heal from the Inside Out

 The important take away is that we are all individuals, and that there isn’t a “pure” formula that will give all the answers.
 Many factors need to be considered.
 Take myself for example, my mom insisted I was a BIG baby, weighing fourteen pounds at birth.
 She was convinced she was having her third set of twins.

 Yes, you read that correctly.
-My mom gave birth to my sister Christy, and then the twins Michael and Mickey, and then the twins Danny and Debbie and then little ole me.
+My mom gave birth to my sister Christy, and then the twins Michael and Michelle, and then the twins Daniel and Debborah and then little ole me.
 Oh, but I wasn’t so little.
 I was fourteen pounds at birth…fourteen!!

 I struggled with weight most of my teen and early adult life.